EDUCATIONAL JUSTICE AND SUSTAINABLE PEACE

 Applicants are requested to explain how their proposal addresses the theme of the Summer Conference as outlined above.

 The four-day long Summer Conference will bring together early-career scholars, senior researchers, and practitioners from around the world.
-It will provide an interdisciplinary and international forum that will allow participants to debate and critically reflect upon key research questions, methods, findings, and their implications.
-The academic program will offer participants the opportunity to widen their research perspectives and improve their methodological competencies.
+It will provide an interdisciplinary and international forum that will allow participants to debate and critically reflect upon these key issues, strengthen research connections, and support critical reflection to inform future research and practice.

 Contact